OpenAI, Google, others pledge to watermark AI content for safety -White House

 The companies also pledged to focus on protecting users' privacy as AI develops and on ensuring that the technology is free of bias and not used to discriminate against vulnerable groups.
 Other commitments include developing AI solutions to scientific problems like medical research and mitigating climate change.

-(Reporting by Diane Bartz in Washington and Krystal Hu in New York Editing by Matthew Lewis)
+(Reporting by Diane Bartz in Washington and Krystal Hu in New York Editing by Matthew Lewis and Nick Zieminski)

 ((Diane.Bartz@thomsonreuters.com;))